Novel Coronavirus - COVID-19

 LightStrike™ Robots Demonstrated a Reduction in MERS-CoV Contamination

-The LightStrike™ disinfection technology has been tested against coronavirus.
+The LightStrike™ disinfection technology has been tested against the MERS coronavirus.
 In a study published by Stibich et al (2016), LightStrike™ Robots demonstrated a reduction in the MERS coronavirus after a 5-minute disinfection cycle.